-The Manager will notify Unitholders when and where the annual and semi-annual reports are available (in printed and electronic forms) each time they are published.
-Alternatively, the Manager may distribute hard copies directly to Unitholders.
-Regardless the latest annual reports and semi-annual reports will be available on the website of the Manager at www.assetmanagement.hsbc.com/hk1 and printed copies of the latest annual reports and semi-annual reports will also be available at the offices of the Manager and provided to Unitholders upon their request.
+The latest annual reports and semi-annual reports will be available on the website of the Manager at www.assetmanagement.hsbc.com/hk1, within four months of the end of the financial year, and within two months of 30 September each year.
+Printed copies of the latest annual reports and semi-annual reports will also be available at the offices of the Manager and provided to Unitholders upon their request.
+Please note that, where a number 8 or above typhoon signal or black rainstorm warning is hoisted or other similar event occurs at any time during a Business Day, the office of the Manager shall not be open for such purpose.